Breathing Easy: Asthma and Pregnancy

 How can the cause of breathing difficulties be determined?

 In some cases, further testing may be recommended, such as a breathing test, a peak flow meter, or a chest radiograph.
 Physical examination can also give some clues as to the cause of the breathing difficulty and can help your doctor decide on the best way to proceed to minimize the risk to you and your baby.
 In other, more rare cases, breathing difficulty may be related to other breathing complications that pregnancy may exacerbate.
 For that reason, consulting with a physician with expertise in pregnancy and medical disorders is key.

 While asthma shouldn’t stop you from having a baby, it’s important to take steps to keep you and baby well!

-Ghada Bourjeily, M.D.
+Ghada Bourjeily, MD, FCCP